 Problem-solving: While many people have problem-solving as a listed skill on their resume, economics majors can back it up with high-level math and statistics experience.

 Conceptual thinking: The theory work that economics majors perform helps them look for and better understand complex relationships and think conceptually.

-Why study economics in the United States
+Why Study Economics in the United States

-According to U.S. News & World Report, nine out of the top ten universities for economics in the world are located in the United States.
+According to U.S. News & World Report, nine out of the top 10 universities for economics in the world are located in the United States.
 Students have the opportunity to take classes in relevant and timely subjects and get to practice real-world applications throughout diverse industries, including health care and economic development.

 Economics majors in the United States have the opportunity to intern with policymakers, international banks, and nonprofits working all over the world.
 An economics degree can lead to business, law, or other graduate school studies as well.
 With more economics degrees qualifying for the OPT STEM extension that allows students to stay in the US for an extra two years, now is a better time than ever to explore economics as a major.

 However, before you apply to an economics program, take time to explore your options.
 Make sure the universities that you wish to attend have the programs and professors to help you be successful.
 Make sure there are positions available back home in your planned areas of study.
 A degree from a US university can help you stand out in a crowded field, but cannot find you a job if there are not any!
 It may sound like a lot to look into, but hey, you are considering economics for a career, right?
 Consider it your first research assignment!